 If you’re just starting out on the process of making friends with your kitchen I think this cookbook will inspire you, perhaps, but confuse you overall.
 However, if you need of some direction as you learn to cook real foods in your real kitchen, there are other books that may be of more benefit.

 For now, you can try two of my favorite real foods cookbooks, especially as you’re transitioning to homemade meals:

-(Incidentally, This is Camino is also a suggested resource – but in the off-grid cooking section of The Do It Yourself Homestead.
-More on why this book is useful for preparedness/outdoor cooking in a bit.
+Incidentally, This is Camino is a suggested resource in the off-grid cooking section of our book The Do It Yourself Homestead.
+More on why this cookbook is useful for preparedness/outdoor cooking in a bit.
 To learn more about the book, click below.